ardikabs/gonvoy/README.md

 * Logging with [go-logr](https://github.com/go-logr/logr).

-* [Stats](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/observability/statistics#arch-overview-statistics) support, enabling users to generate their own custom metrics.
+* [Stats](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/observability/statistics#arch-overview-statistics) support; Enabling users to generate their own custom metrics.

+* Panic-free support; If a panic does occur, it is ensured that it won't break the user experience, particularly the Envoy proxy processes, as it will be handled in a graceful manner by returning a configurable response, defaults to `500`.

 ### Compatibility Matrix